steffenjacobs/EffectiveMusic-Frontend/README.md

 -> A browser-based Media Player to remote control your Stereo System

 -> Full Audio Library Control
-* Searchearble Library
+* Searchable Library (weighted search that takes bitrate, # played and import date into account)
 * Add Media Tracks to Library
 * Import Music YouTube into Library
-* Import new Tracks to Library
+* Import new Tracks from disk or network drive into Library

 -> A fully-fledged Audio Player
 * Play Tracks from your Library